 Reelhouse.
 Located in East Boston, Reelhouse serves fresh seafood in a fancy feeling atmosphere.
-Situated on the harbor with views of the Boston skyline, Reelhouse is the perfect location for a drinks or food outside on a nice day.
+Situated on the harbor with views of the Boston skyline, Reelhouse is the perfect location for a drink or food outside on a nice day.
 During the summer water taxis service those from the other side of the bay over to East Boston.

 Hours of operation: Sunday-Wednesday 1100-2300; Thursday 1100-2400; Friday-Saturday 1100-0100

-The Friendly Toast – With multiple locations throughout Boston, The Friendly Toast is your go to place for brunch!
+The Friendly Toast – With multiple locations throughout Boston, The Friendly Toast is your go-to place for brunch!
 Serving mimosa flights, bloody mary flights, and breakfast, lunch, and dinner all day every day, The Friendly Toast can conquer any craving.

 Hours of operation vary between restaurant locations

 Toro – A Spanish restaurant located in the South End, Toro is a hot spot on the Boston restaurant scene.
 Perfect as a solo traveler or for date night, Toro serves their food tapas style.
-While you can reserve a table for lunch, dinner is determined on a first come, first serve basis.
+While you can reserve a table for lunch, dinner is determined on a first-come, first-serve basis.